Yuhala/tees-for-dummies/sgx/README.md

     2. The Intel SGX platform software (PSW)
     3. The Intel SGX driver
 - You can either build these sofware packages from source (See [Intel SGX GitHub](https://github.com/intel/linux-sgx)) or use prebuilt binaries.
 Given that we are dummies, we will go for the prebuilt binaries.
 - You can find different [software releases] of these software [here]().
 For the meantime, we shall focus on the links called "Intel(R) SGX Installers ..." which contain the SDK, PSW, and driver.
 The "DCAP Installers" are used for handling attestation which we don't need yet.
-- For example, to download the SDK, PSW, and driver for Ubuntu 24.04, use [this link](https://download.01.org/intel-sgx/sgx-linux/2.26/distro/ubuntu24.04-server/)
+For example, to download the SDK, PSW, and driver for Ubuntu 24.04, you will use [this link](https://download.01.org/intel-sgx/sgx-linux/2.26/distro/ubuntu24.04-server/)

 - Install software packages required packages by SGX software.
 ```bash